kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 isCSSDisabled = false;
 {% endprism %}

-The `isCSSDisabled` variable that we created earlier is a Boolean, meaning it as a variable of either true or false.
-We're setting it to false.
+The `isCSSDisabled` variable that we created earlier is a Boolean, meaning it has a value of either true or false.
+We're setting it to `false`.

 `isCSSDisabled` will be the variable that will tell us whether or not CSS is enabled in the browser....remember that.

 {% prism javascript %}
 testCSS = document.createElement('div');
 {% endprism %}

-The `testCSS` that we created earlier is storing a reference to a `<div>` tag created with the `createElement()` method.
+The `testCSS` variable that we created earlier is storing a reference to a `<div>` tag created with the `createElement()` method.

 {% prism javascript %}
 testCSS.style.position = 'absolute';
 {% endprism %}

-The position property of the `<div>` tag we just created is `static` by default....change it to `absolute`.
+The value of a `<div>` tag's position property is `static` by default....change the position property of our `testCSS` div to `absolute`.

 {% prism javascript %}
 document.getElementsByTagName('body')[0].appendChild(testCSS);
 {% endprism %}

-Load the `testCSS` div onto our web page so we can properly detect it.
-Do this by finding the `<body>` tag and place our `<div>` inside of it...it will be placed at the bottom of the page because we're using `appendChild()`.
+Load the `testCSS` div onto our web page so we can properly detect it in a browser.
+Do this by finding the `<body>` tag and place the `testCSS` div inside of it.
+It will be placed just above the closing `<body>` tag because we're using `appendChild()`.

 {% prism javascript %}
 if (testCSS.currentStyle) {